mindspore-ai/docs/install/mindspore_cpu_win_install_source_en.md

 - Ensure that Windows 10 is installed with the x86 architecture 64-bit operating system.
 - Ensure that [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/zh-CN/download/details.aspx?id=48145) is installed.
 - Ensure that [git](https://github.com/git-for-windows/git/releases/download/v2.29.2.windows.2/Git-2.29.2.2-64-bit.exe) tool is installed.
-- If git was not installed in `ProgramFiles`, you will need to set environment variable to where `patch.exe` is allocated.
-For example, when git was install in `D:\git`, `set MS_PATCH_PATH=D:\git\usr\bin` needs to be set.
+And make sure you put the git directory, say if it's installed in `d:\Git`, then add `d:\Git\usr\bin` directory into environment variable `Path`.
 - Ensure that [MinGW-W64 GCC-7.3.0](https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win64/Personal%20Builds/mingw-builds/7.3.0/threads-posix/seh/x86_64-7.3.0-release-posix-seh-rt_v5-rev0.7z) is installed.
 - Ensure that path of source code does not include special characters (Chinese, Janpanese characters etc.).
 After installing, add the path `MinGW\bin`to the environment variable PATH.For example, the installation directory is in `D:\gcc`, then you will need to add `D:\gcc\MinGW\bin` to the system environment variable PATH.
 - Ensure that [CMake 3.18.3](https://github.com/Kitware/Cmake/releases/tag/v3.18.3) is installed.
 - Ensure that path of source code does not include special characters (Chinese, Janpanese characters etc.).
 After installing, add the path of `cmake.exe` to the environment variable PATH.
-- Ensure that [ActivePerl 5.28.1.2801 or later](https://downloads.activestate.com/ActivePerl/releases/5.28.1.2801/ActivePerl-5.28.1.2801-MSWin32-x64-24563874.exe) is installed.
 - Ensure that you have Python versions between 3.7 to 3.9 installed.
 If not installed, follow the links to [Python official website](https://www.python.org/downloads/windows/) or [Huawei Cloud](https://repo.huaweicloud.com/python/) to download and install Python.
     - Ensure that path of source code does not include special characters (Chinese, Janpanese characters etc.).
 After installing, add the path of `python.exe` to the environment variable Path.
 The `Scripts` folder in the same directory of `python.exe` is the pip file that comes with Python, and you also need to add the path of the pip file to the environment variable Path.